mfreiholz/Qt-Advanced-Docking-System/README.md

 ### Linux
 Ubuntu [![Build Status](https://travis-ci.org/githubuser0xFFFF/Qt-Advanced-Docking-System.svg?branch=master)](https://travis-ci.org/githubuser0xFFFF/Qt-Advanced-Docking-System)

-The application can be compiled for Linux but the master branch doesn't work under Linux because some required features are not supported by Linux.
-But there is the branch **linux_experimental** which was developed and tested with **Kubuntu 18.04**. and which should also work on other Linux distributions.
-The branch needs more testing and maybe some imrpovements before it can be merged into master.
+The application can be compiled for Linux and has been developed and tested with **Kubuntu 18.04**.

 ![Advanced Docking on Linux](doc/linux_kubuntu_1804.png)